 To professionally, effectively and efficiently accomplish its missions for our military heroes and the Nation, ANC actively works alongside and leverages the expertise of many partners across the U.S. Army, U.S. military, U.S. government and private organizations.
 It receives direct guidance and support from the Secretary of the Army, and significant support from leaders across Headquarters, Department of the Army (HQDA).
 Locally, ANC works closely with leaders and organizations from Joint Base Myer-Henderson Hall and the Military District of Washington (MDW), including the joint services' Honor Guards and Chaplains, for funerals and to support MDW's lead of official ceremonies.
-ANC also houses and works with the Arlington Ladies, who attend the funeral of every Service Member buried at ANC.
-ANC has a Service Level Agreement with the Army's Information Technology Agency to support and help modernize ANC's information technology (IT) systems and administer ANC's call center.
-The Army's Mission and Installation Contracting Command (MICC) manages ANC's other than IT-related critical contracted services.
-The U.S. Army Corps of Engineers, Norfolk District, also provides direct technical engineering support.
+ANC also provides office space and works with the Arlington Ladies, who attend the funeral of every Service Member buried at ANC.
+ANC has a Service Level Agreement with the Army's Information Technology Agency to support and continue to modernize ANC's information technology (IT) systems and administer ANC's call center.
+The Army's Mission and Installation Contracting Command (MICC) manages ANC's other than IT-related critical contracted services such as our geo-spatial system.
+The U.S. Army Corps of Engineers, provides direct technical engineering, construction, real property and environmental support to ANC.
 Through a Memorandum of Agreement, the Department of Veterans Affairs (VA) also supports ANC with cemetery-specific training courses.
+Additionally, ANC has been sharing information and engaging in joint training through a Memorandum of Agreement with the American Battle Monuments Commission and the United States Air Force.
 While this list is far from comprehensive, it highlights ANC's commitment to leverage Army and national cutting-edge capabilities, systems and technology to best serve our military heroes and their families.

-FISCAL YEAR (FY) 2016 BUDGET

-Military Construction, Veterans Affairs, and Related Agencies Cemeterial Expenses, Army Appropriation Highlights (\$ in Thousands)
+FISCAL YEAR (FY) 2017 BUDGET Military Construction, Veterans Affairs, and Related Agencies

+Cemeterial Expenses, Army

+Appropriation Highlights

+(\$ in Thousands)